learning-software-engineering/learning-software-engineering.github.io/Topics/Software_Tools/Sublime.md

     sudo apt install sublime-text
     ```

-3. After downloading Sublime Text, you can lauch it by clicking the icon.
+3. After downloading Sublime, you can lauch it by clicking the icon.
 Then, you will see this. <br/>
 install 2

-## Sublime Text Features
+## Sublime Features

 * Command Palette